vresque/esque/README.md

 [![Rust](https://img.shields.io/badge/rust-%23000000.svg?style=for-the-badge&logo=rust&logoColor=white)](https://github.com/visionizer/esque)
 [![license](https://img.shields.io/github/license/visionizer/esque?style=for-the-badge)](https://github.com/visionizer/esque)

-A modern microkernel - Uniting Past and Present
+A modern exokernel

 ## Building (Using y.py)

 ### Esque.toml

-Before even talking about the hand-written build-system, I need to mentionvEsque.toml.
+Before even talking about the hand-written build-system, I need to mention Esque.toml.
 This is a configuration file with a plethora of options available for customization.
 Setting this up took a lot of time, which is why it is now the standard for building the Esque OS.

 ### Dependencies (On Linux)
 - `cargo`